Reconstruction Politics in Missouri

-Before the Civil War, almost nobody in Missouri supported the abolition of slavery.
+Before the Civil War, almost nobody in Missouri supported the abolition of salvery.
 Even strong Unionists generally supported "the peculiar institution."
 But the bloody conflict created a new divide in Missouri politics, between Radical Republicans and Conservative Democrats.
 Aided by John Newman Edwards, Jesse James began to see himself as a soldier on the Democrats' side of the struggle.
 But that political linkage had ironic consequences; once ex-Confederates triumphed in Missouri politics, they no longer had any use for a criminal like James.

 Punishing the Rebels